When can I start having sex again after having a baby?

 If you and your partner need help, talk with your GP.
 They might refer you to a therapist or couples counsellor.

 Other parents can also be a great source of help and support.
-You could try talking to friends, family or other new mums and dads in your parent’s group, if you’re in one.
+You could try talking to friends, family or other people in your parent’s group, if you’re in one.